 People commonly experience low blood pressure, and this can make them dizzy as they stand up, for example, or lead to fainting.

 Wide variations in blood pressure are also possible.
-In the long term, this can have an impact on the cardiovascular system.
+In the long term, this can have

 The main cause of symptoms in PD is a fall in dopamine production in the brain.
 This affects movement, but it can also affect a person's thinking and sense of well-being.